OctopusDeploy/docs/docs/security/exposing-octopus/use-nginx-as-reverse-proxy.md

 - Communicate with Octopus Deploy over a secure connection.
 - Use NGINX as a load balancer.

 Unlike a web server such as Microsoft's Internet Information Services (IIS), NGINX doesn't have a user interface.
 All configuration in NGINX is done via a configuration file such as the `nginx.conf` file.
-SSL certificate doesn't have to be "installed" in a certificate store.
+An SSL certificate doesn't have to be "installed" in a certificate store.
 They are placed in a folder, and the configuration file references them.
 See [NGINX's documentation](https://docs.nginx.com/nginx/admin-guide/) for more details.

 ## NGINX hosted on a server
 Follow these steps if you're running NGINX directly on a server, such as Windows or Linux.